Forgot password

 Unlike Corpse Parts, Arrow Shards are a guaranteed Bridger Western Stand obtainment method, and they can grant any Stand, except for currently unobtainable and those with specific obtainment methods.
 In my opinion, Arrow Shards are extremely valuable because they are both a guaranteed Stand obtainment, and with them, you skip the whole Corpse Part survival process.

 You can earn Arrow Shards through fishing.
-They are a Legendary pull from fishing, with only 0.5% drop chance per pull.
-Arrow Shards are safer than Corpse Parts in terms of guaranteed payoff, but they are still risky because you can lose them before using them.
-In addition, they also come with quite a few limitations (in the current build of the game:
+They are a Legendary pull from fishing, with only a 0.05% drop chance per pull, according to the official Trello.
+Arrow Shards are safer than Corpse Parts in terms of guaranteed payoff, but they also come with quite a few limitations (in the current build of the game):

 • Arrow Shards cannot be banked or stored.